cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Beyond these explicit errors, OPAQUE implementations can produce implicit errors.
-For example, if protocol messages sent between client and server do not match their expected size, an implementaton should produce an error.
+For example, if protocol messages sent between client and server do not match their expected size, an implementation should produce an error.
 More generally, if any protocol message received from the peer is invalid, perhaps because the message contains an invalid public key (indicated by the AKE DeserializeElement function failing) or an invalid OPRF element (indicated by the OPRF DeserializeElement),